HadiqaHanif/Library-Management-System/README.md

 ## How to Use

-When you run the program, you'll see a menu:
+When you run the program, you'll see a menu:-
 ```
 0. Exit
 1. Register